Cherishism is an ecopolitical alternative to anthropocentrism for Life on Earth and future generations.

 Cherishism offers use and exchange value, but critically and centrally, ‘gift’ value, through human skill and relationship, as in the ways of nature.
 It is a system of generosity, compassion, creativity, love and meaning.

-Each human community within any given floloca does have the ability to exchange non-living elements with others, excluding seeds, but only produced in natural excess to the needs of their own floloca.
+Each human community within any given floloca does have the ability to exchange non-living elements with others, also to include seeds (though they are between life and death), but only produced in natural excess to the needs of their own floloca.

 Wellbeing is the consequence, and ultimate value, choice remaining essential to provide personal and collective empowerment.
 In this way, every living being (all life) is fundamentally of worth.
 Critically, human children are nurtured with great love, because we know that distress in childhood has immense negative consequences throughout life.
 Distress and fear, generally, is the root of so much ecological damage through fierce competition.
 Now is the time to end that regime and bring in a new, loving way of life.